alex-bellon/wikipedia/wikipedia.md

 [Christmas Bullet](https://en.wikipedia.org/wiki/Christmas_Bullet) - an American single-seat cantilever wing biplane.
 It is considered by many to be among the worst aircraft ever constructed.

 [Clock of the Long Now](https://en.wikipedia.org/wiki/Clock_of_the_Long_Now) - a mechanical clock under construction, that is designed to keep time for 10,000 years.

+[Cold War playground equipment](https://en.wikipedia.org/wiki/Cold_War_playground_equipment) - was intended to foster children's curiosity and excitement about the Space Race.
+It was installed during the Cold War in both communist and capitalist countries.

 [Ersatz Good](https://en.wikipedia.org/wiki/Ersatz_good) - Substitute good, normally inferior.